• Skip to primary navigation

 Get a gorgeous, durable pot that is real terra cotta.

 We got this one at the local nursery.
-It wasn’t cheap, about $179.00, but we wanted something that would be durable and could withstand our cold winters.
-This one had thick porous walls, so we could paint it with acrylic paint to match the home.
+It wasn’t cheap, about $179.00, but we wanted something durable and able to withstand our cold winters.
+This one had thick, porous walls, so we could paint it with acrylic paint to match the home.
 While I liked the color, it didn’t match at all with our home’s red accents.
 It was way too light.

 Paint the terra cotta pot.